malmgrenola/bowling-alley/README.md

 ## UX

 The site owners goal is to get more lane bookings and dinner reservations & present the alley and its services to the potential customers.
-The current avalible activities is bowling, billiards, birtday party bowling & eat & drink in the restaurant.
+The current available activities are bowling, billiards, birthday party bowling & eat & drink in the restaurant.

-The website's typical user is a young to midage customer with their cellphone that would like to do activities with friends later the same day or near future.
+The website's typical user is a young to mid aged customer with their cell phone that would like to do activities with friends later the same day or near future.
-Another category is a typical midage person, with children, using the website on the computer and would like to arrange a children birthday party or bowl with friends.
+Another category is a typical mid age person, with children, using the website on the computer and would like to arrange a children birthday party or bowl with friends.

-- As a customer I would like to see avalible activities and book them, for a great evening out.
+- As a customer I would like to see available activities and book them, for a great evening out.
 - As a user, I want to book a children birthday party, so that I be ensured that my child with friends get a great party.
-- As a user I can find to all avalible social media platforms
+- As a user I can find to all available social media platforms
 - as a user I would like to find all contact information so I can locate and contact the company.
-- as a user I can find the restaurant meny.
+- as a user I can find the restaurant menu.
 - as a mobile user I can quickly find links to social media accounts so I can stay up to date on any platform.

 Site wireframes: